THE CHURCH IS NEVER CLOSED

 At Woodmen, based on the values and principles above, we're excited about a new way of meeting this summer!
 We’ll be gathering in smaller groups to do “church” together in homes with friends and neighbors.
 We call these groups Summer Huddles, and they' begin on June 20 and last for six to eight weeks.
 To signup or to get the full scoop on Summer Huddles, CLICK HERE

-Even while our facilities are closed for large gatherings, the church remains open and active, because Woodmen is so much more than a building!
+Even while our facilities are closed for large gatherings, the church is definitely open and active, because Woodmen is so much more than a building!
 We remain open to serve our congregation and to meet needs across the Pikes Peak region.
-Thousands are participating in our online worship services weekly.
-Community Groups and Woodmen U classes are meeting on Zoom to study God’s Word, pray and grow together.
-Woodmen Students are rocking their interactive Sunday Night Live online event each week.
-Our Kids team launches Virtual Summer Camp on June 22.
-Every one of our ministry teams is learning, growing and serving through this time and eagerly planning new strategies that to best serve our congregation and community through this season and beyond.
+Thousands are participating in our Summer Huddles, meeting in homes and small groups to participate together in our online worship services weekly.
+Woodmen U classes are meeting on Zoom or in smaller groups to study God’s Word, pray and grow together.
+Woodmen Students are rocking smaller events each week, and our Kids team is sharing weekly online Bible lessons for boys and girls.
+They recently created a digital summer camp that welcomed 1,400 children into an at-home camp experience with crafts and skits and gospel stories.
+Every one of our ministry teams is learning, growing and serving through this time and eagerly planning new strategies to best serve our congregation and community through this season and beyond.

-Together we’re blessing thousands of families and local businesses facing financial hardships.
+Together we’re blessing thousands of families facing financial hardships.
 We’re delivering food to school kids, healthcare workers and other first responders.
 We’re coming alongside smaller churches, long-term care facilities and prisons.
 We’re partnering with organizations and ministries providing crisis relief every day in neighborhoods all around our city.
+We're helping local small businesses facing financial collapse.

 Now, maybe more than ever, we see opportunities to demonstrate the love of Jesus in serving and caring for those with great physical and spiritual needs.
 In these uncharted days, we trust in our good God to see us through as we walk in faith and obedience.
 Together, our hope is steadfast in Him!
 We believe that there are brighter days ahead and we look forward to giving Him the glory for all that He has done.